.

 sphere.noun,.plural.spheres

-an area of power, control or influence; domain; the extent of a person's knowledge, interests or social position; a realm
+an area of activity, such as power, control or influence; domain; the extent of an individual's knowledge, interests or social position; a realm

 Mathematics:.in mathematics, a three-dimensional surface, all points of which are equidistant from a fixed point; a spherical object or figure; a celestial body, such as a planet or star; the sky, appearing as a hemisphere to an observer (the sphere of the heavens)